 Black Friday will very soon be with us.
-Over the next month, everyone will be scrabbling for Christmas presents.
-And we’re perfect targets for scammers.
+After that, the deals continue for Cyber Monday.
+Over the next month or so, everyone will be scrabbling for Christmas presents.
+Amid that panic, we’re perfect targets for scammers.

-Don’t worry: several methods to protect yourself exist: simple but effective tips to keep in mind whenever you’re browsing the Internet for bargains, but especially in the mad rush to buy your loved ones the best gifts for 25th December.
+Don’t worry: you can follow a few basic methods to protect yourself.
+These are simple but effective tips to keep in mind whenever you’re browsing the internet for bargains, but especially in the mad rush to buy your loved ones the best gifts for 25th December.

-Okay, so what if you spend less than that?
-Thankfully, that’s where chargeback comes in.
+Thankfully, you can rely on “chargeback”.
+You can typically apply to your credit card company if you’re within 120 days of receiving your order — or of initially placing it if the items don’t arrive.
 It’s not a legal requirement: instead, it’s a persuasive way of getting you to use said company.
-You can typically apply to your credit card company if you’re within 120 days of receiving your order – or of initially placing it if the items don’t turn up.

 In the USA, potential liability for unauthorised use of your credit card is limited to $50.
 This may seem a lot, but it’s nothing compared to how much fraud can cost you.
 And if you’re unfortunate to be a victim of online credit card fraud, here are some tips to remember.

 If in doubt, check with your credit card company’s terms and conditions.

 What’s more, if you link a credit card through your PayPal account, the latter has a Buyer Protection programme.
 This reimburses you the price of the item plus postage and packaging fees if a product either doesn’t turn up, or isn’t as described.
 Yes, exceptions exist, but I doubt you’ll be indulging in real estate on Black Friday, ready for Christmas!
 (Here are a few ways to keep your PayPal secure.)

 This is always tempting because it’s quick and easy.
 You get a newsletter in your inbox promising some amazing Black Friday offers.
 All you have to do is click the link, add it to your cart, pay, and away you go!